monicaivanov/QR-code-component/README.md

 ### Useful resources

-- [CSS Trics](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me understand flexbox and its a very useful resourse to comeback to anytime you need.
+- [CSS Trics](https://css-tricks.com/centering-css-complete-guide/) - This helped me understand flexbox and grid for centering.
+It is a very useful resourse to comeback to anytime you need.
+In the end I chose to center with grid - looks more clean and simple.

 - [Web design tutorials](https://bringyourownlaptop.com) - This is an amazing source for design tutorials, beginer level but exactly what you need to understand building small projects in a practical way.